 - Map (aka json object, aka dictionary, aka record, aka struct)

-This is where the most amount of changes and rewrites occured in these initial stages of the database and at the current rate it will be rewritten again at some point.
-Since I had to suffer with my own insanity and indecisiveness I will explain to all the readers every implementation, I will even number them for clarity.
+This is where the most amount of changes and rewrites occurred in these initial stages of the database, and at the current rate, it will be rewritten again at some point.
+Since I had to suffer with my own insanity and indecisiveness, I will explain to all the readers every implementation; I will even number them for clarity.

 Attempt 1 - Enums

-The most natural way to model what I wanted to achieve in Rust with an enum with a varient per data type as follows:
+The most natural way to model what I wanted to achieve in Rust with an enum with a variant per data type as follows:

 struct Text { /* ... */}